kismetwireless/kismet-web-docs/content/en/docs/readme/datasources/wifi-linux.md

     Atheros 802.11abgn cards are typically the most reliable, however they appear to return false packets with valid checksums on very small packets such as phy/control and powersave control packets.
 This may lead Kismet to detect spurious devices not actually present if phy packet filtering is not enabled.

-    The Atheros ath10k and ath11k chipsets use a clsoed-source RTOS firmware on the card itself, which has had problems in monitor mode in the past.
+    The Atheros ath10k and ath11k chipsets use a closed-source RTOS firmware on the card itself, which has had problems in monitor mode in the past.
 Performance may be highly suspect.

 * Intel-based cards (all supported by the iwlwifi driver including the 3945, 4965, 7265, 8265, ax200, ax210 and similar)